Cyber Security, Threat Intelligence and Forensics

 What about after uni?

-Course graduates will be ready to find work in a wide variety of technical security roles within business, banking, software, networking, government, consultancy, etc. Typical roles could include malware analyser, penetration tester, information security manager, security consultant or security programmer.
+As a cyber security graduate, you will be ready to apply for a range of technical security-based roles within business, banking, software, networking, government, consultancy, etc. Typical roles could include malware analyser, penetration tester, information security manager, security consultant or security programmer.

-Some graduates choose to continue their subject interest with postgraduate research.
-The Salford Innovation and Research Centre (SIRC) is home to our world-class research focused on the advancement of informatics, knowledge discovery and semantic web, software engineering, big data, data mining and analytics, cyber security, information visualisation, and virtual environments.
+You might also choose to take your subject interest further with postgraduate research.
+The Salford Innovation and Research Centre (SIRC) is home to Informatics PhD and Research Master’s opportunities in knowledge discovery and semantic web, software engineering, big data, data mining and analytics, cyber security, information visualisation and virtual environments.

-Salford leads an industrial liaison committee to gain advice on our computing programmes and course content.
+We lead an industrial liaison committee to gain advice on our computing programmes and course content.
 Companies involved in this initiative rely on IT and data for their operations.
-This approach ensures we understand industry needs from multiple perspectives and helps us to nurture graduates with strong employability and transferable skill sets.
+Our approach ensures that we understand industry needs from multiple perspectives and helps us to nurture graduates with strong employability and transferable skill sets.